 - organisations located outside Australia.

 AIMPE does not provide Branch membership lists to candidates or other members.
-Members may be able to obtain only the names and addresses of Branch Members from the AEC (as supplied to AEC by AIMPE for purposes of Branch Elections) upon submitting an affidavit that it shall be used only for the purposes of Branch Elections and that the Member is from that Branch.
+However, under AIMPE Rule 33, members may be able to obtain only the names and addresses of Branch Members from the AEC (as supplied to AEC by AIMPE for purposes of Branch Elections) upon submitting an affidavit that it shall be used only for the purposes of Branch Elections and that the Member is from that Branch.
 The AEC reserves the right to reject any such application at its discretion.